nekogami/active_stripper/README.md

 Only works on ruby 2.x since the prepend instruction is used.

-Named active_stripper for search purposes (that and because I <3 pun) but doesn't depend on active record method and can be used any attr_accessor in any class.
+Named active_stripper for search purposes (that and because I <3 pun) but doesn't have any dependencies (ActiveSupport or otherwise) and can be used any attr_accessor in any class.

 It defines setter methods but you can still use your owns in the class definition, the one generated from the gem will be called last though.